JdeRobot/smart-traffic-sensor-lab/README.md

 2. Prepare your training data

-For this we can reuse some already existing database or generate your own data.
+For this you can reuse some already existing database or generate your own data.
 To train the vehicles-detection module of traffic monitor I generated my own database of vehicles following the PASCAL VOC format.
-This is well-known format that can be used later to generate the traing.record and testing.record TFRecord files needed by tensorflow to re-train an already existing network.
+This is a well-known format that can be used later to generate the traing.record and testing.record TFRecord files needed by tensorflow to re-train an already existing network.

-To generate the TFRecords I'll be using a modified version of create_pascal_tf_record.py script.
+To generate the TFRecords a modified version of create_pascal_tf_record.py script will be used.
 Basically, the original script provided by tensorflow is ready to receive as input a dataset in PASCAL VOC format directory structure and use it to generate the TF records.
-However, I find the PASCAL structure a little to complicated to what I need (at least at this moment), so I modified the original script a little bit to handle the following directory structure:
+However, the PASCAL structure is too complicated for what's needed, so a modified script will be used so it can handle the following directory structure:

 ```
  dataset \